 You’ll find everything you need for your trip on the BOOKING SUPPORT & INPUT section at the end of this post!

-Traveling – How to Get There?
+Traveling – How to Get To Hua Hin?

 Aleenta Hua Hin

-With 25 villas/bungalows stretching between the Aleenta and the beach, this is the perfect spot to unwind and forget about the world for a few days.
-Beautiful design, great service and a fantastic variety of accommodations, what’s not to love in this little gem in paradise?
+With 25 villas/bungalows stretching between the Aleenta and the beach, it’s the perfect spot to unwind.
+This is the place to go to forget about the world for a few days.
+Relaxing is the ultimate local activity, so why not stay in the best place for it?

-This place is located about 40 minutes away from Hua Hin.
-This makes it secluded enough to really get away from the crowds and enjoy the peace of the tropic.
+Aleenta is located about 40 minutes away from the town, which makes it secluded enough to get away from the crowds and enjoy the peace of the tropic.

-I particularly loved their natural juice options and their romantic dinners for two at the beach!
+I particularly loved their natural juice options and their romantic dinners for two at the beach, which quickly became a staple of this Hua Hin restaurant guide.
 The hammock in our bungalow and the infinity pool quickly became our favorite spots!

 Putahracsa Hua Hin

 The Putahracsa offers comfy rooms overlooking the sea or the infinity pool.
-When you’re booking your place here, make sure you get a room at the beach side, as the hotel is split in two by a road.
+When you’re booking your place here, make sure you get a room at the beachside: the hotel is split in two by a road.